 If hebephilia-- all of it-- is pathology, however, you avoid having to make that dicey distinction.
 Phew.
 America is safe.

-I am not here making a case for what is normal or not; I'm pointing out the very specific societal approval that allows me to keep drooling as long as I say out loud, "son of a gun, Ali Lohan's only 14?
+I am not here making a case for what is normal or not; I'm pointing out the very specific societal approval-- encouragement-- that allows me to keep drooling as long as I ALSO say out loud, "son of a gun, Ali Lohan's only 14?
 She looks so much older!" but forbids me from even putting up a picture of a boy and making any comment-- even if I am gay; even if I am a woman.
 Go ahead and try it.
 And what does it mean that society permits a 14 year old boy to choose to be a girl who is [her]self attracted to males, but in theory lacks the maturity/intellect/right to seduce a grown man?
-It means put a sock in it, wiseguy.
+It means stop asking questions, wiseguy.
 We have a society to run.

 As evidence for this, Ray Blanchard, the Chair of the Paraphilias Workgroup at the DSM, wrote a 2800 word justification for hebephilia's inclusion in the DSM in which the words "boy" and "girl" appear only once: